 - Sticking with 2-3 contrasting (or ‘complimentary’) colors

-Be mindful of every design elements you choose and make sure each one reflects the message you’re trying to tell.
+Be mindful of every element you choose and make sure each one reflects the message you’re trying to tell.

 “Know when to put the mouse down!” – Red, Design Pickle graphic designer